anchit-chandran/medicode-website/docs/index.md

 ## 😨 Say Goodbye to the Struggle

 We understand that coding can seem daunting, especially for medics without experience.
-As self-taught medic coders, we have been there.
-We created this course with you in mind.
-We teach the fundamentals of Python in a medical context, making it easy for you to learn and understand.
+As self-taught medic coders, we have been there, and have created this course with you in mind.
+We teach the fundamentals of Python in a medical context, making it easy for you to understand the clinical significance of what's being taught.

 **After the first hour of the course, you will have already created your first program!**